k28/tasklog-vim/README.md

 # tasklog-vim

-This is a vimscript for create and manage task. tasklist-vim is inspired by [memolist.vim](https://github.com/glidenote/memolist.vim).
+This is a vimscript for create and manage task. tasklog-vim is inspired by [memolist.vim](https://github.com/glidenote/memolist.vim).

 ## Setup
 - Set task directory (default is #HOME/taskllog)